Clifton, New South Wales: History

 In 1797, survivors of the Sydney Cove discovered coal in the 'Coal Cliffs'.
 Clifton was created with the construction of the Coal Cliff Colliery in 1877.
 It was situated on the southern end of the Stanwell Park Estate owned by surveyor Sir Thomas Mitchell.
 A number of weatherboard cottages with galvanised iron roofs had been built.
 The mine officially opened in 1878.
 In 1880, the School of Arts was established.
 Thomas Hale, the first mine manager, constructed a 500 ft jetty out to sea and a slide down the 120 ft cliff.
 This took coal to Hilda and Herga, two steam colliers built in Glasgow.
 Hilda struck a reef near Port Hacking in 1893.
 In 1878 the mine employed 73 men.
 By 1884 there were 150 miners, and coal production was 51,500 tons annually.
 Most of the miners lived, with their families, in Clifton.
 There was a post/telegraph office, school, (opened 1879), and James Farraher's Clifton Inn and in 1884 the press reported near 1000 residents, a large proportion of which worked at the mines.
 In 1879 a mail service to Bulli was established.

 The mine closed after storms destroyed the jetty and job losses crippled the village.
 In 1887 the railway line had reached Clifton from Wollongong.
 Before this time four-horse coaches would travel between Wollongong and Clifton, starting from Wollongong at 5 am.
 In 1884 an Anglican and a Roman Catholic Church were built.
 A public hall was built in 1885.
 In 1887 the railway between Wollongong and Clifton was opened.
 In 1890 the Coal Cliff Coal and Land Company Ltd took over the colliery.
 In 1893 the Clifton School was opened.
 In 1910 the miners at the Coal Cliff Colliery went on strike for ten months.
 Also in 1910 the school of arts building was built.
 The strikers supplied some of the required labour for this project.
 In 1919 additions were made to the Catholic Church and it was blessed in a ceremony on the first of March.

-From May 8th to 10th, 1972, about sixty miners took over the mine at South Clifton in protest of its closure on May 5th, ensuring the mine was reopened for a further period; all workers were returned to the payroll and promised work at other mines after the closure.
+From 8 to 10 May 1972, about sixty miners took over the mine at South Clifton in protest of its closure on May 5, ensuring the mine was reopened for a further period; all workers were returned to the payroll and promised work at other mines after the closure.

 The Imperial Hotel was established 1884 by Allan Broadhead as a miners Pub.
 It closed in November 2002 after the collapse of Lawrence Hargrave Drive (now replaced by the Sea Cliff Bridge).
-It is now been purchased and restored by Shellharbour Workers Club.
+It has now been purchased and restored by Shellharbour Workers Club.